What does drywall weigh?

-The weight of one sheet of drywall depends primarily on the type and the size.
-The manufacturer and other factors such as humidity level can also affect the weight.
-You can use the calculator below to estimate the total weight of drywall for a given project.
+For your convenience, you can use our calculator to estimate the total weight of drywall needed for a given project.
 This will help you determine whether your truck is able to carry the load.
-For a more detailed explanation of how to calculate the weight of drywall, you can read the information below.
+For a more detailed explanation of how to calculate the weight of drywall, please continue reading.

 USG, LaFarge, and Certain Teed are three large North American drywall manufacturers.
 According to material safety data sheets from USG, standard drywall weighs approximately 38lb/ft3.
 Lightweight drywall weighs about 28-30 lb/ft3.
-These three companies publish approximate weights for their products as follows:
+These three companies publish the following approximate weights for their products:

 |Brand||1/4 inch||3/8 inch||1/2 inch||5/8 inch|